The distortion coefficient in a rectangular isometric projection is equal to. Isometric projection

 Extension lines in axonometric drawings are drawn parallel to the axonometric axes.
 Dimension lines

-Conducted parallel to the measured segment.
+They are carried out parallel to the measured segment.

-error: Content is protected!!
+error: Content protected!!